Azure/autorest.csharp/docs/mgmt/readme.md

 If all the above conditions are met, this operation set will be marked as a "resource" by management generator, and the schema of the `200` response of the GET request will be its corresponding `ResourceData`.

-We have multiple ways to tweak the criteria of identifying resources, please see [changing resource](Changing-resource) section.
+We have multiple ways to tweak the criteria of identifying resources, please see [change resource data](#change-resource-data) section.

+The name of a resource usually is derived from the name of the resource data, but with some exceptions.
+Please see [change resource name](#change-resource-name) for more details.

+// TODO -- add more links here

 ## How does the generator build hierarchical structure of resources